kennyist/Unity_tools/README.md

 To remove keys you use:

     parser.Remove("KEY NAME");
+	parser.Remove("KEY NAME", "SUB SECTION"); // Use this if you have keys with the same name in different sections

-Lastly, because files may not even exist yet there is a bool method to test if the file exists:
+Because files may not even exist yet there is a bool method to test if the file exists:

     if(parser.DoesExist(Inifiles.FILENAME)){
         // does exist